pebble/rockyjs/readme.md

 If you're familiar with Pebble and JavaScript, you may also be familiar with [Pebble.js](https://developer.getpebble.com/docs/pebblejs).

-It's worth noting that RockyJS is significantly different than Pebble.js.
-PebbleJS allows you to write your *application logic* in JavaScript, and interfaces with a C application (that the developer does not modify) through [AppMessages](https://developer.getpebble.com/docs/c/Foundation/AppMessage/).
+It's worth noting that RockyJS is significantly different from Pebble.js.
+Pebble.js allows you to write your *application logic* in JavaScript, and interfaces with a C application (that the developer does not modify) through [AppMessages](https://developer.getpebble.com/docs/c/Foundation/AppMessage/).
 The AppMessages indicate what to render on the watch, and pass event information such as button presses, accelerometer data, etc between the C app and the JS logic.

 ## Transpiling the Pebble Firmware